 QUIZ is a high-stakes, character-driven docu-series that follows eight-time champions St. Jago High as they fight to make history with a record-breaking four-peat.
 But standing in their way are two formidable challengers: the rising stars of Jamaica College, and their long-time rivals, Titchfield High.

-It’s a national stage where futures are shaped in real time, and a single answer can tip the scale between obscurity and opportunity.
+It's much more than a game show.
+It's a national stage where futures are forged in real time, and a single answer can tip the scale between obscurity and opportunity.
+And quietly, enduringly, it stands as the second longest-running quiz shows in North America.

+We’re raising $50,000 to cover critical post-production costs and bring this powerful story to life.
 Help us get to the finish line by making a tax-deductible donation via Third World Newsreel.
 Just select QUIZ from the dropdown box when giving.

 Every contribution makes a difference!